SyneRBI/SIRF-Exercises/DocForParticipants.md

 ## Start a jupyter notebook server for the SIRF exercises

+***Warning:** these instructions are when using JupyterLab as opposed to the "classic" notebook interface.
+If you choose to use the classic interface, you will have to modify the notebooks marginally by replacing `%matplotlib widget` with `%matplotlib notebook`.
+See also the [iPython section](#ipython) below.

 ### Using an Azure client (if available)

 The web-address should be something like https://sirf1....cloudapp.azure.com:9999/.
 See local instructions of your training sessoin.